gspowart/fwp-load-more-mmd/README.md

-# FacetWP - Load More
+# FacetWP - Load More with mmd customizations
 A shortcode to generate a "Load more" button instead of standard pagination

 ## Usage